morganthomas/winning-arguments/winning-arguments.md

 The sequent ((Pa or Pb) entails Pa, Pb) is valid.
 It states that it is incoherent to assert (Pa or Pb) while denying both Pa and Pb.

-This interpretation of the meaning of multiple conclusion sequents was conceived by Greg Restall, and taught to me by Dave Ripley.
+According to Dave Ripley in communication with me, this interpretation of the meaning of multiple conclusion sequents was anticipated 'in John MacFarlane's unpublished (but widely-distributed) "In what sense (if any) is logic normative for thought?"' and the notion first appears in the published literature in [Greg Restall's 2005 "Multiple Conclusions."](https://philpapers.org/rec/RESMC) The notion was taught to me by Dave Ripley.

 I have finished introducing the notion of multiple conclusion sequents.
 Let us proceed to the rules of classical logic.